abhinav4848/Obsidian-Medicine/disulfiram.md

 tags:
   - pharmacology
 ---
-Causes: flushing, headache, vomiting and palpitations.
+Causes: flushing, headache, vomiting and palpitations when the patient drinks alcohol.
 # Disulfiram like reaction
 [[Metronidazole]].